LaunchCodeEducation/intro-to-web-dev-curriculum/content/assignments/scrabble-scorer/object-transform/_index.md

    won't pass.
 And you'll lose an opportunity to practice this skill.
    {{% /notice %}}

-1. Once you've defined `newPointStructure`, use it to finish writing the `scrabbleScore()` function and then replace the `oldScrabbleScorer()` function in `scoringAlgorithms` with this new function.
+1. Once you've defined `newPointStructure`, use it to finish writing the `scrabbleScorer()` function and then replace the `oldScrabbleScorer()` function in `scoringAlgorithms` with this new function.

    {{% notice green "Tip" "rocket" %}}

    `oldScrabbleScorer()` uses `oldPointStructure` and returns a score for each letter in a word.
-You'll want to write `scrabbleScore()` to use `newPointStructure` and return a cumulative score for the whole word entered.
+You'll want to write `scrabbleScorer()` to use `newPointStructure` and return a cumulative score for the whole word entered.

    {{% /notice %}}